jingshenglyu/Data-Structure/PKU_DS_CB/CH3/README.md

-# Chapter 3 Algorithmus Analyse
+# Chapter 3 Algorithms Analyse

-## 3.1 Why algorithmus analyse?
+## 3.1 Why algorithms analyse?

-Using the different algorithmus we can get the good algorithmus or the bad algorithmus.
-But the bad algorithmus costes too lang time, such as many years.
+Using the different algorithms we can get a good algorithm or a bad algorithm.
+But the bad algorithms cost too lang time, such as many years.
 We don't use it.

 ## 3.2 Using "O" to describe time
 We use "O" to describe "Time complexity".